 - Christchurch Wine and Food Festival, Christchurch, South Island: Held at the beginning of December, this one-day festival includes top New Zealand wine producers, food vendors, and live music.

-- Festival of Cycling, Christchurch, South Island: The hallmark of this weekend celebration of all things bike-related is an 80-kilometer ride throughout Christchurch’s iconic Port Hills and Lyttelton Harbour.
-There are also kids' rides and a 35-kilometer mountain bike section.
+- Festival of Cycling, Christchurch, South Island: The hallmark of this weekend celebration of all things bike-related is an 80 kilometer ride throughout Christchurch’s iconic Port Hills and Lyttelton Harbour.
+There are also rides for kids and a 35-kilometer mountain bike section.